eliasorbon/iris_data_analysis_project/README.md

 # Iris Data Analysis Project

 ## Overview
-This project demonstrates a comprehensive analysis of the famous Iris dataset using Python.
-It showcases skills in data manipulation, visualization, and machine learning techniques, particularly focusing on exploratory data analysis and dimensionality reduction.
+This project demonstrates a analnysis of the famous Iris dataset using Python.
+It showcases skills in data manipulation, statistical analysis, and data visualization techniques, focusing on exploratory data analysis and dimensionality reduction using PCA.

 ## Technical Skills Demonstrated
 - **Python Programming**: Efficient use of Python for data analysis.